Terranbyte/ASCIIJack/README.md

 # ASCIIJack
-A console based blackjack game
+A console based blackjack game.
 # About this
 It's blackjack with sprites in a console.